kmccormack136/IPC_whitepaper/katrinaWhitepaper.md

 ts:{if[d<x;if[d<x-1;system"t 0";'"more than one day?"];endofday[]]};
 ```

-Once the midnight threshold passes, '.u.endofday' will run, which in turn runs .u.end.
-On the tickerplant, .u.end closes the open connection to the tplog using hclose and initialises a tplog for the new date.
+Once the midnight threshold passes, `.u.endofday` will run, which in turn runs `.u.end`.
+On the tickerplant, `.u.end` closes the open connection to the tplog using hclose and initialises a tplog for the new date.

 ```q
 //tick.q extract